• Warning light on the dashboard

 Sensor Issue

-• Avoid driving on rough roads until the issue is fixed.
+• Avoid driving in conditions where stability control is crucial until the issue is resolved.

-A: It's not recommended, as it may affect vehicle handling and comfort.
+A: It's not recommended as it may affect your vehicle's safety systems.